You are here

 II.
 Community Analysis

 In the mid-20th century, Westchester County became home to some of America’s leading corporations (as well as corporate watchdogs: Consumer Reports magazine is based in Yonkers).
-Reader’s Digest built a colonial-style campus north of Pleasantville as early as the 1930s, and General Foods moved to the north side of White Plains in the 1950s.
+Reader’s Digest built a colonial-style campus north of Pleasantville in the 1930s, and General Foods moved to the north side of White Plains in the 1950s.
 Soon after, IBM, Pepsico, and Texaco built headquarters near the Cross-Westchester Expressway (I-287).
 IBM has been a major employer in the area, and its long-time policy of lifetime employment was a mainstay here; IBM’s big layoffs between 1990 and 1993 came as an unnerving shock to many.
-The greatest anxiety in the area in recent years has been caused by corporate restructuring and downsizing at these companies and others in New York City – trends that have disproportionately affected the Fortune 500 and financial services managers who reside here.
+The greatest anxiety in the area in recent years has been caused by corporate restructuring and downsizing at these companies and others in and around New York City – trends that have disproportionately affected the Fortune 500 and financial services managers who reside here.

 III.
 Selection Responsibility